dymodi/dymodi.github.io/Research/Beacon-Basic-Facts.md

 |-65~-75    |<5m        |
 |-75~-85    |<10m       |

+So we can conclude that RSSI > -65 indicates the distance < 1m, RSSI > -75 indicates the distance < 10m.
+Or we can conclude that RSSI > -7 means that the rider is definitly within the range of the POI.

 ## RSSI - Distance Conversion
 Many literature talks about the "path-loss" model when doing the conversion, which leads to the following equation [1][2]: